Chapter 1: Cuts

 Outside of the room, she leaned her back to a wall and cried.
 Her hair was messy and the bags under her eyes didn’t look so good.
 She didn’t care if anyone looked.
 She didn’t care about anyone anymore.
 She began to shatter as she tried muffling her shriek of sadness.
 What then was she supposed to do without him now?
 Questions and doubts started seeping through the cuts on her heart and she had to let it bleed out somehow.

 “Tiff, you okay?”
 Jessica knocked on her door.
-Hip-hop music blared in the room annoying and worrying Jessica who treasured silent nights the most.
+Hip-hop music blared in the room annoying and worrying Jessica and her parents who treasured silent nights the most.
 Stephanie had never turned up the stereo enough to reach the whole house before—especially at 10 pm in the evening.
 She had enough conscience to be considerate towards the family that took care of her during a storm in her own family.
 And as the open-hearted girl that she was, her room was never locked.
 Now that it’s past time to make such a loud ruckus, and now that her door was sealed shut, something obviously got her upset.
 Jessica was not going to let her best friend sink to this level of depression, and neither was she going to sleep with a pounding head.

 “Tiff, can you please tell me what’s wrong?
 You stormed in here crying a few hours ago.
 Do you expect me to assume you’re fine?”
 Jessica shouted.